lemlac/mulem/docs/reference.md

 f()                  -- Error: f expects 1 argument.
 ```

-Overload a function by redeclaring it with `and` before its name.
-The first parameter to match will go.
+Overload a function by redeclaring it with `or` before its name.
+The first set of parameters to match will go.

 ```
 safeDivide(x: float, y: float if y != 0.0): float =
     x / y
-and safeDivide(x: float, y: float): float =
+or safeDivide(x: float, y: float): float =
     0.0
 ```